 Ms. Bauer's experience includes representing:

-- Singapore Airlines Cargo in class action defense against allegations of anticompetitive conduct in the air cargo industry.
+- Singapore Airlines in a class action filed in the US District Court for the Northern District of California alleging anticompetitive conduct in the passenger air transport industry

-- Singapore Airlines in a class action filed in the US District Court of the Northern District of California alleging anticompetitive conduct in the passenger air transport industry.
+- Singapore Airlines Cargo in a class action defense against allegations of anticompetitive conduct in the air cargo industry

-- Avery Dennison Corporation in its defense against consumer class action complaints alleging anticompetitive conduct in the labelstock industry.
+- Avery Dennison Corporation in its defense against consumer class action complaints alleging anticompetitive conduct in the labelstock industry

-- A mining company as trial counsel in an arbitration resulting from an elemental mercury spill in northern Peru.
+- A mining company as trial counsel in an arbitration resulting from an elemental mercury spill in northern Peru

 - An indigent plaintiff as trial counsel in a civil rights action in the Northern District of California